 Fort Worth, Texas

-Officially designated as Air Force Plant 4, Fort Worth is the headquarters of Lockheed Martin Aeronautics Company and home of the F-35 Lightning II and the F-16 Fighting Falcon and progam support for the F-22 Raptor.
+Officially designated as Air Force Plant 4, Fort Worth is the headquarters of Lockheed Martin Aeronautics Company and home of the F-35 Lightning II and the F-16 Fighting Falcon and program support for the F-22 Raptor.
 Manufacturing activities include F-35 Lightning II and F-16 Fighting Falcon final assembly.
 Portions of the Japan F-2 fighter are also produced here.

 The company’s site in Marietta, Georgia, is home to assembly of the C-130 Hercules transport.
 The Marietta site is also responsible for the avionics and engine modernization programs for the C-5 Galaxy strategic transport, P-3 Orion program operations, including the new wing production line, and the center wing assembly for all three variants of the F-35 Lightning II.